Pithikos/C-Thread-Pool/README.md

 The threadpool is under MIT license.
 Notice that this project took a considerable amount of work and sacrifice of my free time and the reason I give it for free (even for commercial use) is so when you become rich and wealthy you don't forget about us open-source creatures of the night.
 Cheers!

-## v2 updates
+## v2 Changes

 This is an updated and heavily refactored version of my original threadpool.
-The main points taken into consideration into this new version are:
+The main things taken into consideration in this new version are:

   * Synchronisation control from the user (pause/resume/wait)
   * Thorough testing for memory leaks and race conditions